wangf3014/CP2/README.md

     --config config/config_pretrain.py \
     --epochs 200 --lr 0.015 -b 256
 ```
 In CP2 we presented an efficient pretraining protocol, named Quick Tuning.
-For this protocol, you should first edit the config file `config/config_pretrain.py`, setting the `pretrained_path` to you pretrained backbone.
+For this protocol, you should first edit the config file `config/config_pretrain.py`, setting the `pretrained_path` to your pretrained backbone.

 ## Finetuning
 We recommend finetuning on multiple GPUs.
 For finetuning, you should first specify `pretrain_path` and `data_root` in `config/config_finetune.py`